lingui/js-lingui/docs/tutorials/react-native.rst

  <Text style={styles.heading}><Trans>Message Inbox</Trans></Text>

 This was easy.
-Now, the next step is to translate the ``title`` prop of the :component:`Button` component.
-But wait a sec, the button expects to receive a ``string``, so we cannot use the :component:`Trans` component here!
+Now, the next step is to translate the ``title`` prop of the ``<Button>`` component.
+But wait a sec, the button expects to receive a ``string``, so we cannot use the :jsxmacro:`Trans` macro here!
 Also notice that the ``Alert.alert`` call requires a string as well.

-Luckily, there is a simple solution: the ``withI18n`` HOC which gives us an ``i18n`` prop that we can use like this: ``this.props.i18n.t`this will be translated``` and the result of such a call is a string.
+Luckily, there is a simple solution: the :component:`I18n` is a render prop component which gives us an ``i18n`` prop that we can use like this: ``i18n._(t`this will be translated`)`` and the result of such a call is a string.
 Let's see how to do this!

 .. hint::

   The ``i18n`` object is covered in greater detail in the :ref:`JavaScript tutorial <js-tutorial-label>`.

 Under the hood, :component:`I18nProvider` creates an instance of the ``i18n`` object automatically and passes it to :component:`Trans` components through React Context.
 The :component:`Trans` components then use the instance to get the translations from it.
-If we cannot use the :component:`Trans` component, we can use the ``withI18n`` HOC to get hold of the ``i18n`` object ourselves and get the translations from it.
-So, we need to do two things: first, we need to setup the :component:`I18nProvider` and then we can use the ``withI18n`` HOC, as shown in the following simplified example:
+If we cannot use the :component:`Trans` component, we can use the ``I18n`` render prop component to get hold of the ``i18n`` object ourselves and get the translations from it.

+So, we need to do two things: first, we need to setup the :component:`I18nProvider` and then we can use the ``I18n`` render prop component, as shown in the following simplified
+example:

 .. code-block:: jsx

+  import { I18nProvider } from '@lingui/react'
-  import { I18nProvider, withI18n } from '@lingui/react';
+  import { t, Trans } from '@lingui/macro'

   <I18nProvider language="en">
     <YourRootComponent someProp="someValue" />
   </I18nProvider>

-  const Inbox = withI18n()(({ markAsRead, i18n }) => {
+  const Inbox = (({ markAsRead, i18n }) => {
     return (
       <View>
         <View>